christian-hess-94/web-design-knowledge-base/Useful.md

-Does the webpage or project do somethign useful and add value to
+The webpage or project should be useful and add value to any part of the user's daily life